-Overcoming loneliness is important because the impact of it on our physical bodies can be tragic.
+Overcoming loneliness is important because the it can have impact on our mental, physical and spiritual well-being .
 In fact, recurring feelings of loneliness have been shown to increase a person’s risk of premature death by 14 percent.
 (This is double the amount for obesity.)
-This is also why we want you to overcome feelings of loneliness.
-You deserve so much better than that.
+God wants you to overcome feelings of loneliness.
 God has a plan for you and it will take your energy, emotions and attention to carry out.
-These can often be depleted through feelings of loneliness.

 Keep in mind, loneliness is very different from being alone.

 Loneliness includes feelings of disconnection from those around you, which leads to frustration and even depression.
 Many married couples suffer from loneliness, as do many people who appear to have an active social life.
 Loneliness stems from a lack of authentic understanding of and appreciation for someone else, and vice versa.

 Purpose Made By God

 This may be surprising to you, but being alone for periods of time has actually been shown to provide a positive impact on a person’s mind and body.
 These include an increase in creativity, reflection, personal analysis, rest, recuperation, feelings of freedom, increased focus, and even improved self-esteem.
 These benefits often stem from one opportunity that being alone provides, which is to connect fully with God.

 Jesus made a habit of being alone during His time on earth.